 Do all pediatricians pierce ears?

-Not all pediatricians offer this service and if there is one in your area that does, you may need to be a patient of theirs to receive this service, but that may not always be the case.
+Not all pediatricians perform ear piercings and if there is one in your area, you may need to be a patient of theirs to receive this service.
+However, that may not always be the case so it’s worth looking into.
 Some research and phone calls will help you determine what’s available in your area.

 Walmart

-Some select Walmart locations offer ear piercing services.
-They use the Inverness System, which is a piercing gun, and pricing starts at $10.
+Some Walmart locations offer ear piercing services.
+They use the Inverness System and pricing starts at $10.
 You’ll need to call your local Walmart to see what ages they pierce and to learn more about their process.

 Is it safe to pierce baby ears at Walmart?

-Walmart uses the Inverness System, which is a piercing gun, and, ideally, a hollow needle is best for most piercings due to sterilization standards, technique, and healing.
+Walmart uses the Inverness System, which is a piercing gun.
+Ideally, a hollow needle is best for most piercings due to sterilization standards, technique, and healing.
 However, a piercing gun can be used on baby’s ears.

 Claire’s

 Most malls in America have the iconic Claire’s store.
-Known for their jewelry and accessories for kiddos to teens they also are known as the place to get your ears pierced at the mall.
+Known for their jewelry and accessories for kiddos and teens, they’re also known as the place to get your ears pierced.
 Claire’s stores offer ear piercing free with the purchase of starter kits, which are listed at $18 and up.

 Is it safe to pierce baby ears at Claire’s?